Parathyroid hormone-related protein blood test

 How the Test is Performed

 No special preparation is necessary.

-This test is done to find out whether high blood calcium levels are caused by an increase in PTH-related protein.
+This test is done to find out whether a high blood calcium level is caused by an increase in PTH-related protein.

 No detectable (or minimal) PTH-like protein is normal.

 Women who are breastfeeding may have detectable PTH-related protein values.

 The examples above are common measurements for results for these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

 Increased levels of PTH-related protein with high blood calcium level is usually caused by cancer.

 PTH-related protein can be produced by many different kinds of cancers, including those of the lung, breast, head, neck, bladder, and ovaries, as well as leukemia and lymphoma.
 A high level of PTH-related protein is the cause of a high calcium level in about two-thirds of cancer patients.
 This condition is called humoral hypercalcemia of malignancy (HHM).

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.